cepheus8/netflix-clone/README.md

 ### About

-Netflix-clone is a completely self-designed and made React project inspired by the popular netflix website, created for educational purposes only.
+Netflix-clone is a completely self-designed and made responsive React project inspired by the popular netflix website, created for educational purposes only.

 Using modern tools offered by the React language and the publicly available OMDb API, I wanted to create a website design as close to the Netflix as possible.